 The second round of submissions to the Royal Commission took place in 2020, although the public hearings were cancelled in response to Covid-19.

-Satellite’s Rose Cuff presented her witness statement to the Royal Commission at public hearings in July 2019.
+Satellite’s CEO Rose Cuff presented her witness statement to the Royal Commission at public hearings in July 2019.
 Below are some excerpts from Rose’s submission.
-Click here to read her full witness statement.

 Satellite Ambassador Justin Heazlewood is an award-winning author and musician.
 He is also the son of a mother who experiences mental illness.
 His book Get Up Mum is about Justin’s life as a child carer for his mum.
 Justin presented a witness statement to the Royal Commission in 2019.
 Here are some excerpts from his submission:

 “ (61) When I look back on my experience I am struck by the complete lack of support I received.
 At school there was not a single lesson spent on educating us about mental illness or self-care.
 At no point was the role of the school counsellor adequately explained to us.
 I was never prompted to tell anyone about any of my problems at home.
 Meanwhile Nan was delivering the message that I had to remain strong and carry on.
 There was definitely a stigma around mental illness and our family kept a tight lid on the silence around Mum’s story.